 The rules of the capitalist free-market reward out of all proportion those relative few whose aptitude profiles equip them for business.
 This effectively gives them ownership of the free market.
 The majority of humanity is thus denied the opportunity to ply its vast plethora of skills other than by the leave of these few.
 They hold the purse strings.
 They mete out the rewards.
 Consequently, by what is natural to them, they reward themselves in far greater abundance than they reward those who work for them.
 They decide who shall and who shall not work.
 They decide who shall and who shall not eat.

 But is this right?
 Is this the way it should be?
-Should whether or not a person is able to prosper upon this planet be determined by whether or not they possess in abundance one small but particular facet of human personality - irrespective of what highly-tuned economic skills they may have worked hard to perfect?
+Should whether or not a person is able to prosper upon this planet be determined by whether or not he possesses in abundance one small but particular facet of human personality — irrespective of what highly-tuned economic skills he may have worked hard to perfect?
 Clearly this is not a fair way for a society to operate.
 The moral question for society therefore is this.
 Should society be fair?
 If so, why?
 And if so, should this state of affairs be allowed to continue, or is it time to rise up and forcibly change the rules?

 The generic consumer holds to a universal blind belief that the competitive free market naturally brings the best products to the fore.
 But this belief is false.
 For it is the best-marketed, not the best-made, products that win in the free market.
 And this always benefits the producer, never the consumer.